phifogg/now_movie/blog3_flow.md

 ## Summary

 As you can see, building a flow is not more difficult than scripting your way.
 But it does offer more flexibility and easier maintenance going forward.
 Flow reporting is a great utility when it comes to debug issues with the flow execution.
+Like in the previous blog posts, if you want to follow along checkout the matching branch Blog3_flow in the [Movie Database Github Repository](https://github.com/phifogg/now_movie).

 Join me in the next blog post on replacing the search API with a remote table for even better usability.